brian-rose/CV/Rose_CV.md

 - Harvard U., Earth and Planetary Sci.: Multiple equilibria of sea ice and climate.
 09/2010

 ## Contributed Presentations
+- Rose, BEJ, Robust non-local effects of ocean heat uptake on radiative feedback and subtropical cloud cover (oral presentation), Ocean Sciences, 2/2016
 - Rayborn, Lance* and BEJ Rose, Robust effects of ocean heat uptake on radiative feedback and subtropical cloud cover: a study using radiative kernels (oral presentation), AGU Fall Meeting, 12/2015
 - Rencurrel, M. Cameron* and BEJ Rose, Atmospheric compensation of variations in tropical ocean heat transport: understanding mechanisms and implications on tectonic timescales (poster), AGU Fall Meeting, 12/2015
 - Rose, BEJ, Climate in the Absence of Ocean Heat Tranpsort (poster), AGU Fall Meeting, 12/2015
 - Rose, BEJ, CLIMLAB: a Python-based software toolkit for interactive, process-oriented climate modeling (poster), AGU Fall Meeting, 12/2015
 - Rose, BEJ, Accidental Lessons on Nonlinear Wind - Ocean - Sea Ice Interaction in the Tropics, with Implications for Snowball Earth (poster), AGU Fall Meeting, 12/2014
 - Rose, BEJ, The dependence of transient climate sensitivity and radiative feedbacks on the spatial pattern of ocean heat uptake (oral presentation), Latsis Symposium, ETH Zurich, 06/2014.
 - Rose, BEJ, D. Battisti and K. Armour, The dependence of transient climate sensitivity and radiative feedbacks on the spatial pattern of ocean heat uptake (oral presentation), AGU Fall Meeting, 12/2013.
 - Rose, BEJ, Understanding the atmospheric response to ocean heat transport: a model inter-comparison  (oral presentation), AGU Fall Meeting, 12/2012.
 - Rose, BEJ, D Ferreira and J Marshall, Not all poleward heat transport is created equal: a new look at warm climates, water vapor feedback, and the low-temperature-gradient paradox  (oral presentation), AGU Fall Meeting, 12/2011.
 - Rose, BEJ, D Ferreira and J Marshall, On the dynamics of an abrupt climate change (oral presentation), CMOS Congress, Victoria BC, 06/2011.